sendgrid/docs/content/docs/for-developers/sending-email/getting-started-smtp.md

 echo -n '<<YOUR_API_KEY>>' | openssl base64
 ```

 Save your encoded key for a later.
-Also, be sure your have not included any newline or whitespace characters by accident.
+Also, be sure you have not included any newline or whitespace characters by accident.
 This can happen when copying the encoded key from a shell that line wraps output.
+SMTP is a line-oriented protocol, and linefeed characters will prevent you from authenticating successfully.

 <call-out type="warning">